What We Do

 Legislation and Rulemaking

 The LWF staff and volunteer leaders monitor and evaluate proposals that come before the State Legislature and agency rulemaking bodies that pertain to resource conservation and environmental quality.
 Typically, LWF follows dozens of bills which will bear on the interests of the Federation and its members.
 These are carefully monitored so that LWF can provide an up-to-the-minute status report to members, the media and other interested parties.

 Panels and Task Forces

 LWF is called upon to participate on numerous panels, task forces and committees pertaining to natural resources and the quality of the environment.
-Among these are: the Louisiana Oilfield Site Restoration Commission, Water Management Advisory Task Force, Management Conference of the Barataria-Terrebonne National Estuary Program, Louisiana Pesticide Advisory Commission, White Lake Property Advisory Board, and Hunting and Fishing Education Advisory Council.
+Among these are: the Louisiana Oilfield Site Restoration Commission, Water Management Advisory Task Force, Management Conference of the Barataria-Terrebonne National Estuary Program, Louisiana Pesticide Advisory Commission.

 Habitat Conservation/Outdoor Recreation